 It is always good to do some homework about anything that you are going to commit yourself to.
-You must already be aware of the CAT format and pattern.
-CAT (Common Admission Test) is a computer-based aptitude test for admissions into some of the top B-schools of the country.
+You must already be aware of the CAT exam pattern.
+CAT (Common Admission Test) is a computer-based aptitude test for admissions into the prestigious IIMs and other top B-schools in the country.

-The CAT is an online test with a duration of 3 hours where the examinees are tested in the Verbal (34 QUESTIONS), Quantitative ( 34 QUESTIONS) and DI-LR (32 QUESTIONS) sections.
-Every correct answer is rewarded with 3 marks while every incorrect MCQ will deduct 1 mark.
+The CAT is an online test with a duration of 2 hours, where the examinees are tested in the Verbal (26 questions), Quantitative (26 questions) and DI-LR (24 questions) sections.
+Every correct answer is rewarded with 3 marks, while for every incorrect MCQ, 1 mark will be deducted.
 Out of the 100 questions in the paper, most of them are MCQs.
 The number of non-MCQs varies every year.
 An online calculator is also provided to the test-takers.

-The candidates are suggested to get thoroughly acquainted with the CAT exam 2020 before applying for it.
-Here are some of the most crucial points that the CAT aspirants are required to know.
+The candidates are suggested to get thoroughly acquainted with the CAT exam 2023 before applying for it.
+Here are some of the most crucial points that CAT aspirants are required to get familiar with.

-More than anything, CAT is a test of aptitude.
-The questions are designed in a manner so as to check your linking skills i.e. how well you link what you know about the problem at hand.
-It is certainly not a test of how well you can memorize formulas.
-So, a strong base of fundamental concepts is highly crucial and you have to adapt yourself to think and process the information given to you.
+More than anything, the CAT is a test of aptitude.
+The questions are designed in a manner so as to check your linking skills, i.e. how well you link what you know about the problem at hand.
+It is certainly not a test of how well you can memorise formulas.
+So, a strong base of fundamental concepts is highly crucial, and you have to adapt yourself to think and process the information given to you.

 2. Choose Wisely

-As important as it is to select the question you want to solve, you should be equally competent in avoiding questions you know are probably not your cup-of-tea.
+As important as it is to select the question you want to solve, you should be equally competent in avoiding questions you know are probably not your cup of tea.
 Don’t take this day as one to sample your IQ.
-Only go for safe answers.
+Go only for safe answers.
 A wrong answer will affect your score as well as your percentile.

 3. Test of Accuracy

-Do not guess answers or answer questions you are not very sure about.
-You may end up hampering your scores instead.
+Do not guess answers or answer questions you are not very sure about, and you may end up hampering your scores in such cases.

 4. Dynamic Marking

-If you want to get a call from the IIMs, a sectional percentile cut-off is as important as a comprehensive good percentile.
+If you want to get a call from the IIMs, a sectional percentile cut-off is as important as the overall percentile.
 98+ percentile scorers sometimes end up without IIM calls if they are not able to cross a certain sectional cut-off.
 This means you should focus equally on all the sections.

-Mock tests are half of your CAT preparation.
+Mock tests are half of your CAT Preparation.
 They simulate the actual test and prepare you a step further than theoretically going through the questions.
-You will be able to time yourself and analyze your weak points.
-Once you feel you are done with your preparations give as many full-length and sectional tests as possible.
+You will be able to time yourself and analyse your weak areas.
+Once you feel you are done with your preparations, attempt as many full-length and sectional tests as possible.

-These crucial points should be in every CAT aspirants mind.
-With honest preparation and proper dedication, the CAT exam can be easily cracked.
-The candidates are suggested to keep visiting BYJU’S to get various mock tests, sample papers, previous year questions and several video lectures to prepare for CAT Exam 2020 more effectively.
+These crucial points should be in every CAT aspirant’s mind.
+With genuine preparation and proper dedication, the CAT Exam can be easily cracked.
+The candidates are suggested to keep visiting BYJU’S to get various mock tests, sample papers, previous years’ question papers and several video lectures to prepare for CAT Exam 2023 more effectively.